Andabe-Net/Azure-DevOps/azure-VM-and-Storage-Private-Endpoint-Connection-and-Network-Peering/README.md

      To create storage containers, upload and download blobs, or mount storage on a VM, see "azure-VM-and-Storage-vNet-to-vNet-connection" project.

-To connect privately with your private endpoint, you need a DNS record.
-We recommend that you integrate your private endpoint with a private DNS zone.
+To connect privately with the private endpoint, a DNS record is needed.
+It is recommended to integrate the private endpoint with a private DNS zone.